Portojowsky/bigoofmaboi/README.md

 # Welcome to my ISD code repository.
-# This repository was made just for my ISD tasks, so do not expect something else.
+# This repository was made just for my ISD tasks.